abia200304/Telemetry-assignment/README.md

-# Level 1 Telemetry Firmware Task
+# Level 1 and 2 Telemetry Firmware Task

 ## Overview
 This project implements a Level-1 telemetry pipeline using simulated sensor data.